bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

 added a small fix to the assign operator to ensure that the result of an expression is always located on the device where the other operands are
 14:20 o'clock:
-fixed a critical bug in the expression accumulator
+fixed a critical bug in the expression accumulator 16:01 o'clock: fixed a wrong printout in the test application, which adds B+4A not B+5A

 30.07.2026